What programs do you have for families with young children?

 Bar/Bat Mitzvah is one of the main goals of our religious school program.
 Each child is privately tutored six-seven months prior to their service.
 Each child has his/her own ceremony on Shabbat.
 Rabbi Abramson and Ben Silver conduct the service in a very personal and moving way.
 Our young men and women conduct this service themselves, leading the prayers as well as reading Torah, Haftarah and serving as the “rabbi” for the service.
 It is one of the highlights of every family’s life!

 What about youth groups?

-We have very active youth groups.
-Our Junior youth group is for Grades 6-8.
-Our Senior Youth Group, SEFTY, is for Grades 9-12.
+We have a very active youth groups.
+Our Youth Group, SEFTY, is for Grades 6-12.
 They have monthly activities and provide a great way for our teenagers to bond and feel part of our Jewish community in a fun, relaxed way.

 What programs do you have for adults?

 This year we will offer a Beginners Adult Hebrew Class for those who would like to learn to read Hebrew, taught by Rabbi Abramson.
 There will be additional Adult Ed offerings, including a Parent Connection class Sunday mornings.
 Each grade in the religious school has a Family Education session during the school year.
 We have a very active Tikkun Olam, social action group.
 Each month we feature a charity during one of our Shabbat services.
 We sponsor a Christmas Dinner for the Seniors at the Billerica Council on Aging and provide cereal to the Jewish Family Table.
 We have a once-a-month “traditional” Friday evening service featuring a Torah service and a monthly Shabbat morning minyan.